 Chingaza National Natural Park is located in the Andean Natural Region of Colombia.
-It is situated in the Cordillera Occidental (eastern range) of the Colombian Andes; to the east of the Altiplano Cundiboyacense and northeast of Bogotá.
+It is situated in the Cordillera Occidental (eastern range) of the Colombian Andes, east of the Altiplano Cundiboyacense and northeast of Bogotá.
 Elevations range between 800 m (2,600 ft) to 4,020 m (13,190 ft) asl.

-The protected area covers approximately 76,600 ha (189,000 acres) and is situated almost exclusively within the Orinoco River basin.
-Approximately 1% of its area is situated in the Magdalena River basin.
+The protected area covers approximately 76,600 ha (189,000 acres) and is almost exclusively within the Orinoco River basin.
+About 1% of its area is situated in the Magdalena River basin.
 It extends over seven Cundinamarca and four Meta municipalities.

 Chingaza National Natural Park contains over 40 natural glacial lakes, the largest of which is Laguna Chingaza in the southwestern part of the park, at an altitude of 3,250 m (10,660 ft) asl.
 Other significant bodies of water are the Siecha Lakes, a group of three lakes in the municipality of Guasca.